gzholtkevych/DDS-Simulation/docs/index.rst

 processes in DDS_ and establish quantitative laws related with CAP-theorem.

-:: _DDS - distributed data stores
+.. _DDS - distributed data stores

-Entities:
+Entities
 ======

 - Nodes are servers in DDS topology (1..n)